creeperlv/pixel-reader/README.md

 Find app in `build/reader`.

-### MiyooCFW docker Cross-Compile
+### MiyooCFW Cross-Compile

-If you're trying to build for uClibc compatible image, use this method
+If you're trying to build for uClibc compatible image, use one of these two methods:
+- Docker

 ```sh
 git clone https://github.com/Apaczer/pixel-reader